waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Mt.
 Moon Access Plan
 - **Problem:** The eastern section of Route 4 is a one-way path from Mt.
 Moon, blocking westward travel.
-- **New Plan:** Return to Cerulean City and explore Route 9 to the east.
-This may provide an alternate route to the western side of Route 4 or Mt.
+- **New Plan:** Rock Tunnel leads south to Lavender Town, not west.
+The new approach is to travel to Lavender Town, then Fly to Celadon City and explore west from there to find an alternate route to Route 4 and Mt.
 Moon.

 # VIII.
 Untested Assumptions